KarnbirKhera/CUDA-Vector-Addition/README.md

 The result after plugging in the values results is $$0.08 \text{ } \frac{\text{FLOPs}}{\text{Byte}}$$, when compared to the arithmetic intensity of the RTX 4060 ($$55 \text{ } \frac{\text{FLOPs}}{\text{Byte}}$$), the value is significantly lower which implies the operation is memory bound.
 This along with the consistent 80% to 90% DRAM bandwidth usage across all techniques and n sizes suggests this kernel is memory bound.

-<h2>Naive Kernel</h2>
-The naive kernel set a strong baseline in the trial with coalesced memory access and minimal instructional overhead (only one if statement).
-Each thread loads 2 elements, does one floating point operation, and stores 1 element. <br><br>

-Because vector addition operation has a very low arithmetic intensity, and the naive kernel has a low register count of 16 which allows for more parallelism, the naive kernel already saturates the DRAM bandwidth, achieving a memory throughput of ~236 GB/s which is ~87% of the peak bandwidth without any optimizations.
-Any optimization to this kernel would have to reduce memory traffic through techniques like lower precision, caching or kernel fusing, the latter two not being possible with a simple kernel like this one.

-<h2>Grid Stride</h2>
-Grid stride detaches the 1 thread to 1 element ratio found in the naive kernel, allowing it to run on any GPU and scale to any n size.
-In this case, grid stride provided an unnecessary instructional overhead as well as increased register pressure. <br><br>

-Because the orginial kernel was memory bound, the extra instructions and register pressure simply added overhead resulting in a 1-3% decrease in memory throughput.
-Grid stride is still a very effective technique that allows the kernel to scale, but not effective in raw performance for a memory bound kernel.

-<h2>Vectorization</h2>
-Vectorization (float4) reduces the memory instructions to the DRAM by having a single thread call for 4 floats at once, rather in the naive where a thread calls for a single float.

-Although Vectorization is more efficient when it comes to memory instructions, it does not tackle the memory bound nature of the kernel.
-The kernel does perform at a similar level as the naive likely because the only additional instructional overhead is in the tail end of the kernel.

-<h2>Instruction Level Parallelism</h2>
-Instruction Level Parallelism allows for latency hiding by issuing multiple independent memory transactions at the same time.
-This allows the arithmetic operations to take place while the memory from the DRAM is already traveling to the thread for the next arithmetic operation.<br><br>

-While ILP provides latency hiding, it does not tackle the memory bound nature of the kernel.
-The kernel performs slightly worse than the naive likely due to the increased instructional overhead.<br><br>

 <h1>Nsight Compute Findings</h1>